Why Ocean Literacy

 The ocean is largely unexplored.

 Through Ocean Literacy, we can create a global curriculum.
-As it spreads around the world, there is an increasing need for these kinds of tools.
-The more teachers are required to encourage global citizenship in their classrooms; the more they will be in need of these kinds of resources.
-This Ocean Literacy Tool is not a one-size-fits-all, but a supportive and adaptive resource that can be used for different geographical and cultural contexts.
+As it spreads around the world, there is an increasing need for these kinds of educational tools.
+The more teachers are required to encourage global citizenship in their classrooms, the more they will be in need of these kinds of resources.
+This Ocean Literacy Toolkit is not a one-size-fits-all, but a supportive and adaptive resource that can be used for different geographical and cultural contexts.
 Through teaching Ocean Literacy, students develop the skills that they need to succeed as individuals, all through an ocean lens.
 It enables us as educators, learners, teachers, and students to understand the ocean, develop our own personal connection with it, and create future change through these principles.

 The courses are designed with a number of uses in mind.
-Firstly, students can take the course self-directed.
+Firstly, students can take the course via self-directed learning.
 Each course is broken up into the seven Ocean Literacy Principles and the content and supporting media tailored for the three age brackets.
 This way we are including students who are self-disciplined, those who are already interested in the ocean and want to learn more, as well as those outside of the traditional classroom setting such as home learners or distance learners.

 The second way we envision this course to be used is directly by educators or teachers.
 The resource library contains the background content for all three levels of the course, as well as the activities list and additional resources.
-This way, teachers have the support that they need to be comfortable with the material – they will have everything they need to know – and can take these resources into their classrooms to engage the students.
+This way, teachers have the support that they need to become comfortable with the material – they will have everything they need to know – and can take these resources into their classrooms to engage the students.

 Virtual learning is a powerful way for all of us, as education leaders around the world, to engage and connect with a wider audience and connect those youth to each other as well.
 By creating these courses, both students and teachers have the resources they need to create action in their homes, in their classrooms, and to take this new knowledge out into the community.